singhnir/DU-MSc-Lab-C-Prog/README.md

 # Intention of This fork

-My goal is to write a Readable, self contained solutions that let's one to learn the logic, not taylor piece of jumbling codes for getting output - that's what
+My goal is to write  Readable, self contained solutions that let's one to learn the logic, not taylor piece of jumbling codes for getting output - that's what
 I felt when I looked into manual linked and I tried too hard to learn from it with vain.

 I suggest the starting points as the directory Programs, Each chapter (atleast the One I have modified) have notes + templates that's used for solving excersise